What Is a Breast Ultrasound?

 women.
 An ultrasound is the preferred method of breast examination for women

 who are pregnant.
 In fact, the test uses the same type of ultrasound waves used

 Results of a Breast Ultrasound

 white.
-Cysts, tumors, and growths will appear dark on the scan.
+Cysts, tumors, and growths will appear as dark areas on the scan.

-that can cause benign lumps in the breast, including:
+that can cause benign lumps in the breast, including the following:

-- adenofibroma: a benign tumor of the breast tissue
+is a benign tumor of the breast tissue.

-- mammary fat necrosis: lumps formed by bruised, dead, or injured fat tissue that causes lumps.
+fat necrosis is bruised, dead, or injured fat tissue that causes lumps.

 If your doctor finds a lump that requires further testing, they

 might perform an MRI first and then they’ll perform a biopsy to remove a sample